tomburge/dice-data-collector/README.md

 This container uses Alpine Linux with Python 3.7.

-Current Specs are Flask App running natively.
+Current Specs are Flask Web App with Celery for background workers, and Redis for message broker.

 To get started: